ocramz/sparse-linear-algebra/README.md

 [![Hackage](https://img.shields.io/hackage/v/sparse-linear-algebra.svg)](https://hackage.haskell.org/package/sparse-linear-algebra)  [![Build Status](https://travis-ci.org/ocramz/sparse-linear-algebra.png)](https://travis-ci.org/ocramz/sparse-linear-algebra)

 This library provides common numerical analysis functionality, without requiring any external bindings.
-It is not optimized for performance (yet), but it serves as an experimental platform for scientific computation in a purely functional setting.
+It aims to serve as an experimental platform for scientific computation in a purely functional setting.

+## News

+Oct 7., 2017: The library is evolving:

+* typeclasses and instances for primitive types will become `sparse-linear-algebra-core`, along with a typeclass-oriented reformulation of the numerical algorithms that used to depend on the nested IntMap representation.
+This will let other developers build on top of this library, in the spirit of `vector-space` and `linear`.

+* The `vector`-based backend is being reworked.

+* An `accelerate`-based backend is under development.

 Contents :